RSA Spark submissions for 2025 are now closed. Thank you to all students who took part.

 What is RSA Spark?

-RSA Spark welcomes students from across the globe to grow and apply their agency, skills and creativity to real-world briefs that do more good for people, places and the planet.
+RSA Spark welcomes students from around the globe to develop and apply their agency, skills, and creativity to real-world briefs that do more good for people, places, and the planet.

 Who is RSA Spark for?

-RSA Spark is free to enter and open to currently enrolled and recently graduated students aged 18 and above from all disciplines and wherever you are located around the world.
+RSA Spark is free to enter and open to currently enrolled and recently graduated students aged 18 and above from all disciplines, regardless of their location worldwide.

 How do I take part?

-Working individually or in teams, students are invited to apply their creativity to shape and test the best possible idea in response to the brief.
-When they are ready, they can submit their ideas to RSA Spark.
-Submissions open 20 May and close 30 June 2025.
+Working individually or in teams, students are invited to apply their creativity to shape and test the best possible idea in response to a brief.

 When you're hearing things on the news to do with climate change its always something that you can just turn off and move on with your day but, RSA Spark really made me stop and think about how I can do my bit to help the environment, and it gave me a better understanding of how, as an individual, I can help.